nrw-digital/week-notes/en/updates/_posts/2026-04-16-week-notes.md

 description: Platforms, forms, accessible docs and how we're getting much more user feedback...
 ---

+The weather has been all over the place lately, with some days seeming to have all four seasons jumbled together (hmmm, reminds us of a song...).
+But work goes on regardless - here's what we've been up to this week.

 + Heledd has been focused on team 1 to 1s and shaping future team structure options.
 She also spent a day with other DDAT managers looking at the customer platform - specifically what teams and roles are needed to support it.
 The group discussed current challenges, overlaps, and how to better align ways of working.
 The customer platform is not a single product, but a concept made up of multiple products and services, which has implications for ownership and delivery.